OWASP/CheatSheetSeries/CONTRIBUTOR-V1.md

-# Contributors to the intial version of the project
+# Contributors to the initial version of the project

 If you want to modify something regarding the mention made to you (typo/link to your profile/etc), feel free to submit a PR with the expected content.
 Same approach if you think that we have forgotten someone.